rahulanddesign/reflectos/README.md

 The following elements form a common language between flame and brain:

-Oxygen (O2): Energy catalyst in both.
+Oxygen (O₂): Energy catalyst in both.

-Nitrogen (N2): Chemical backbone in neurotransmitters and atmospheric resonance.
+Nitrogen (N₂): Chemical backbone in neurotransmitters and atmospheric resonance.

-Sodium (Na+) and Potassium (K+): Ions responsible for emission (flame) and transmission (neuron).
+Sodium (Na⁺) and Potassium (K⁺): Ions responsible for emission (flame) and transmission (neuron).

-Anions (Cl-, NO3-): Provide structure and vibrational energy coupling.
+Anions (Cl⁻, NO₃⁻): Provide structure and vibrational energy coupling.

 In both domains: